+Useful Lives

+Server hardware

+Server hardware

+Vehicle

+5 years

-Useful Lives Server hardware 5 years Vehicle 5 years
+5 years

 Expenditures for maintenance and repairs, which do not materially extend the useful lives of the assets, are charged to expense as incurred.
 Expenditures for major renewals and betterment which substantially extend the useful life of assets are capitalized.
 The cost and related accumulated depreciation of assets retired or sold are removed from the respective accounts, and any gain or loss is recognized in the consolidated statements of income and other comprehensive income in other income or expenses.